Biostatistics Graduate Program

 M.S. in Biostatistics

 The M.S. students will be primarily prepared to carry out state-of-the-art data analyses appropriate for dealing with data arising in life sciences problems.
-The first year of study is very similar to the Ph.D. program, and both programs share courses STA 232AB in the second year.
 The program does not have a dissertation component, but is assessed through coursework and comprehensive examination.
-An M.S. student can easily transfer into the Ph.D. program in the second year.
 Learn more about the M.S. program...

 Applications to the graduate program are made online at the Office of Graduate Studies.
-The priority deadline for applications is January 15.
+The priority deadline for applications is December 15 (PhD) and March 15 (MS).
 We only admit full-time students, for entry in Fall quarter.
-Application fees cost $105 for domestic students, and $125 for international students.
+Please see the Graduate Studies website for updated application fee information.
 For more information about the application process and admissions requirements, please visit the Admissions page.

-While limited, financial support is available both for beginning and advanced graduate students in the form of employment within the Statistics department as a Teaching Assistant (TA).
-TA-ships currently carry a stipend of between $8,654 and $17,309 over 9 months, and involve a workload of between 10 and 20 hours per week.
-A limited number of research assistantships, financed from extramural grants held by graduate group faculty, are also available.
+While limited, financial support is available for Ph.D. students in the form of Biostatistics fellowships or employment.
+Graduate students may be employed within the Biostatisticss group (often in Statistics or Public Health Sciences) as a Teaching Assistant (TA).
+A limited number of research assistantships (or "GSR", Graduate Student Researcher), financed from extramural grants held by graduate group faculty, are also available.
 Several other departments offer assistantships to biostatistics graduate students in support of some of their specialized statistical offerings.
 The Office of Graduate Studies also offer Internal Fellowships, which can be applied for at the time of admissions application.
-Financial support may not be available for all students.
+At this time financial support packages are only offer to PhD students, although MS students may apply for TA or GSR positions each quarter.
 Learn more about Financial Support...

 Community and Location